 3) For models that support the active energy pulse output.
-Press page.

-to enter the Energy Pulse
+Press to enter the Energy Pulse page.

 By default the energy pulsing is turned off.
-DO NOT enable this feature unless you have to use it a.
-To change the energy pulse settings, press feature.
+DO NOT enable this feature unless you have to use it.

 Note: This feature, once enabled, blink all outlet LEDs proportional to the energy consumption.
 It can be used as a simple interface in certification labs where they use an optical sensor to count the number of pulses and compare it to the energy reading of a reference meter.